chelsea-hansen/RSV-Interventions/README.md

 # Step 2 - Calibration
-Part 1: This step is the trickiest step in the process and likely where you will have the most difficulty.
-But the good news is you only need to run this once and then you can update and change your immunization scenarios as much as you like!
 In this step you will use the ```2.
 Calibration``` R script.
 This script uses Maximum Likelihood Estimation to fit 11 parameters (see table above).
-These include:

- 1. The baseline transmission rate (&beta;).
- 2. The amplitude of seasonal forcing (*b*1).
- 3. The timing/phase of seasonal forcing (&phi;), bounded between 0 and 2&pi;.
- 4-7.
-Age-specific reporting rates for the proportion of infections leading to reported hospitalizations, bounded between 0 and 1.
- 8-11.
-Reductions in contacts for 4 periods during the 2020-2022, bounded between 0 and 1.
+To fit the pandemic period the model will reduce the number of contacts at certain time points.
+The time points are fixed based on the assumptions below, but the model fits the magnitude of contact reductions.
 Assumptions when fitting contact reductions:
  1. It is assumed that there is a reduction in contacts from April - June 2020, corresponding with stay-at-home-orders.
 The model will fit the magnitude of the reduction.
  2. It is assumed that following the end of stay-at-home orders, contacts remained lower into 2021.
 The model will fit the magnitude of the reduction.